MDAnalysis/UGM2023/hackathon/blender/README.md

 memory, and discard the MDAnalysis session after importing is complete.

 ### A live MDAnalysis session
-@yuxuanzhuang already has a [working prototype](https://github.com/BradyAJohnston/MolecularNodes/pull/287) to maintain a live MDAnalysis session when importing trajectories, enabling the streaming of trajectories rather than loading into memory.
+@yuxuanzhuang has recently merged a [working prototype](https://github.com/BradyAJohnston/MolecularNodes/pull/287) to maintain a live MDAnalysis session when importing trajectories, enabling the streaming of trajectories rather than loading into memory.
 This also enables the live viewing of an MDAnalysis